bedovyy/ComfyUI-Flux2-INT8/README.md

 # Flux2 INT8 Acceleration

-This node speeds up Flux2 in ComfyUI by using INT8 quantization, delivering ~2x faster inference on my 3090, but it should work on any NVIDIA GPU with enough INT8 TOPS.
+This node speeds up Flux2, Chroma, Z-Image in ComfyUI by using INT8 quantization, delivering ~2x faster inference on my 3090, but it should work on any NVIDIA GPU with enough INT8 TOPS.
 It's unlikely to be faster than proper FP8 on 40-Series and above.
 Works with lora*, torch compile (needed to get full speedup).

 *LoRAs need to be applied using one of the following methods: